South Florida Fair held in May for first time ever

 If you want to cool off for a while, you can watch the ice skating performers.

-Show producer Rosstyn Gudino said, “Very excited the skaters are thrilled many of them have even been able to keep their skating so to have this opportunity to do the triple jumps and we have a girl that does a backflip.”

-Ice skating shows will be ten minutes shorter, but there will be more shows throughout the day
+Ice skating shows will be 10 minutes shorter, but there will be more shows throughout the day.

-Barret's Candies has been a staple at the fair for twenty years.
+Barret's Candies has been a staple at the fair for 20 years.

 South Florida Fair organizers said the fair will be using a new contactless ticketing system on the gates and on the midway.